Article 30 GDPR

 (c) Categories of data subjects and of personal data

-Article 30(1)(c) GDPR establishes that the record of processing activities shall describe the categories of data subjects and the categories of personal data.
-Examples of categories of data subjects are "website visitors", "clinic patients", "employees".
-Categories of personal data may be "website clicks", "diagnosis", "holiday leave", as well as "union affiliations".
-Scholars have highlighted that each category of personal data should be tied to the category of data subject it belongs to.
-For example, the record of processing activities should clearly show that the two categories "holiday leave" and "union affiliations" are processed with regard to the "employees" category.[6]
+Each category of personal data should be tied to the category of data subject it belongs to.
+For example, the record of processing activities should clearly show that the two categories "holiday leave" and "union affiliations" are processed with regard to the "employees" category.

 (d) Categories of recipients

-Article 30(1)(d) prescribes that controllers should describe the categories of recipients to whom personal data have been or will be disclosed.
+Article 30(1)(d) GDPR prescribes that controllers should describe the categories of recipients to whom personal data have been or will be disclosed.
 The wording of the provision suggests that only the categories of addressees have to be indicated, such as "suppliers", "accountants", "marketing consultants", or "legal advisors".
 However, this ambiguity does not seem advisable, as other provisions of the GDPR require the controller to keep track of individual recipients.
 For example, Article 15(1)(c) GDPR and Article 19 GDPR require the disclosure of “recipients or categories of recipients” and specific recipients “if the data subject requests it” respectively.
-Based on the same logical and legal premises, the European Court of Justice has recently clarified that, if requested by the data subject, the controller is obliged to provide a specific list of recipients.[7]
-As such, it would go against its aim of increasing accountability to not specify the recipients in the record of processing activities.[8]
+Based on the same logical and legal premises, the CJEU has recently clarified that, if requested by the data subject, the controller is obliged to provide a specific list of recipients.[18]
+As such, it would go against its aim of increasing accountability not to specify the recipients in the record of processing activities.[19]

 (e) International transfers

-In accordance with Article 30(1)(e), the controller shall provide information regarding the transfers of personal data to a third country or an international organisation and, in the case of the applicability of Article 49(1) GDPR, the documentation of suitable safeguards.
+In accordance with Article 30(1)(e) GDPR, the controller shall provide information regarding the transfers of personal data to a third country or an international organisation and, in the case of the applicability of Article 49(1) GDPR, the documentation of suitable safeguards.
 There is no obligation to name the means by which the controller intends to ensure an adequate level of protection on the part of the foreign recipient of the data.
-Additional information "is needed only if a data transfer shall, exceptionally, be based on Article 49(1), second subparagraph, which pertains to occasional ('non-repetitive') transfers of data about a limited number of data subjects and for compelling legitimate interests".[9]
+Additional information "is needed only if a data transfer shall, exceptionally, be based on Article 49(1), second subparagraph, which pertains to occasional ('non-repetitive') transfers of data about a limited number of data subjects and for compelling legitimate interests".[20]

 (f) Envisaged time limits for erasure

 Article 30(1)(f) GDPR requires controllers to clarify the envisaged time limits for erasure of different categories of data.
 If the controller knows when certain data will be deleted, it is necessary to indicate this period.
 However, it may not be feasible to specify an exact deletion period for every processing, especially if the permissible storage duration is contingent upon the indefinite duration of a contract.
 In such cases, it is advisable to provide a general deadline for deletion.
-Specifying the deletion period also helps the supervisory authority ensure compliance with the requirements of data minimization (Article 5(1)(c) GDPR) and storage limitation (Article 5(1)(e) GDPR).[10]
+Specifying the deletion period also helps the supervisory authority ensure compliance with the requirements of data minimisation (Article 5(1)(c) GDPR) and storage limitation (Article 5(1)(e) GDPR).[21]

 (g) Description of security measures